PranayPandhre/Image_Similarity_Search/README.md

 #### **Process**
 - Trained a convolutional autoencoder on the dataset.
 - This autoencoder uses convolutional layers (Conv2D) for feature extraction and representation learning, making it suitable for image data.
-- It is designed to handle spatial relationships in images (height, width, and channels), unlike traditional dense autoencoders that flatten input data.
+- It is designed to handle spatial relationships in images (height, width, and channels), unlike traditional dense Autoencoder that flatten input data.

 #### **Advantages**
 - They are computationally less intensive compared to deep CNNs and can be tuned for efficient encoding-decoding operations.